JRR Tolkien and the making of Middle Earth

 He jotted down a story that he thought his children would enjoy, and that became an embryonic manuscript of The Hobbit.
 It got passed around his friends in the Inklings until a copy found its way to an employee of George Allen & Unwin publishers named Susan Dagnall, who immediately saw its potential and passed it to Stanley Unwin.
 From there, it went to Unwin’s savvy son, Rayner.

-Its success prompted George Unwin & Allen to ask Tolkien for a sequel.
+The success of The Hobbit prompted George Unwin & Allen to ask Tolkien for a sequel.
 It couldn’t be The Silmarillion as he hoped – there weren’t any hobbits in that – so he began drafting a new story without any idea of what it would be about.
 By the time it was eventually finished, The Lord of the Rings had taken Tolkien a full 12 years to write and another five to get published.
 World War II had been declared and won (Tolkien called Hitler a “ruddy little ignoramus”), his children grew up and left home, and he changed professorships from Pembroke to Merton College.

 All the while, he was changing details, such as the hero’s name to Frodo from Bingo Bolger-Baggins, or adding layers of mythology that had never been seen in a fantasy novel before.
 Tolkien took worldbuilding to new heights, as tall as the book’s two towers themselves.
 It was no longer a children’s book.